 How?
 You can provide a guide to your event for your participants, your partners, and your speakers.
 You can also offer chat support directly on the platform (help desk).

-4) Creating a main page to find all event essentials
+4) Creating a main page to find all the online event essentials

 When arriving at in-person events, the participant can always go to the reception to find their way back to the next session.
 Same goes for when participants get lost.